 - How often should I come to class?

 The more frequently you come to class, the more quickly you learn.
 While three times a week is ideal for your training, it may not be practical for you, given the busy schedules so many of us have.
-Twice a week is good.
-The most important thing is to practice regularly, as frequently as possible.
+The most important thing is to practice regularly and as frequently as possible.

 For common questions regarding aikido see our about page.
 Read More.